varletjs/rattail/docs/number/gen-number-key.md

 # genNumberKey

-Generate a unique numeric key, incrementing with each call
+Generate a unique numeric key, `incrementing` with each call.

 ### Usage